Join the International Space Station (ISS) U.S. National Laboratory team and help enable science in space to improve life on Earth.

 Qualified applicants may submit a cover letter detailing how their experience and skill set align with the needs of the organization and the mission of the ISS National Lab.

-- Science WriterMelbourne, Florida
+- Science WriterMelbourne, FL (Kennedy Space Center area)

 The Science Writer will provide expertise in the development of purposeful content for International Space Station (ISS) U.S. National Laboratory communications.
 This individual will support multiple projects, including the creation of content explaining the cutting-edge science and technology development conducted on the ISS as well as key research findings.
 The individual will work in a collaborative team setting, writing, and editing content for a wide range of media, including print, digital, video, and social.